G1OJS/NECBOL/TO_DO.md

 4. Sometimes when nec reports errors, necbol stalls silently - check error trapping

 ## To DO
+### Examples
+- Turn some of these into case studies with screenshots and narrative

 ### Update gain collection
 - delete gains
 - rewrite  h_gain, v_gain, tot_gain, to call read_radiation_pattern and get gains at single gain az,el from there